Little-Bears-Pre-School/little-bears-website/content/pages/about-us.md

 ## The Little Bears Team

-We have an experienced, fully qualified and friendly team, which consists of our supervisor and three members of staff, all of whom are DBS checked.
+We have an experienced, fully qualified and friendly team, which consists of our supervisor and two members of staff, all of whom are DBS checked.
 Staff have paediatric first aid and level 2 food hygiene qualifications.

-Staff regularly attending training to continue their personal development (CPD) in order to provide the highest standard of childcare within the setting.
+Staff regularly attend training to continue their personal development (CPD) in order to provide the highest standard of childcare within the setting.

 All children at Little Bears are assigned an individual member of staff, to act